-The high level picture is that to submit any labs/project in this course, you send an email to a special email address with your single submission file attached.
+The high level picture is that to submit any labs/project in this course, you send an email to a project specific (i.e., unique to the project) email address with your single submission file attached.
 This has the effect of placing your submission in the appropriate Box folder.
-If your submission requires more than one file, you should tar or zip your files together to create your single submission file.
+If your submission requires more than one file, you should tar or zip your files together to create your single submission file (see instructions above).

-The the email address for this lab is Lab1.853h9ijttnc1okzx@u.box.com.
-Thus to submit this lab, you should attach your tar or zip file to an email sent to the email address Lab1.853h9ijttnc1okzx@u.box.com.
+The the email address for this lab is lab1.eys7vuaxm9c2f5bx@u.box.com.
+Thus to submit this lab, you should attach your tar or zip file to an email sent to the email address lab1.eys7vuaxm9c2f5bx@u.box.com.